 Ideally, the narcissist will respect your boundaries, whether they want to or not.
 They will move on to another person and look to them for the attention and praise they desire.
 Unfortunately, this doesn’t always happen.
 Some narcissists will resort to violence to exert the control they desire over others.

 If you are in danger, leave the situation.
 Stay with a friend or family member who is not involved with the narcissist.
 Call the authorities if you have to.
-Don’t give in to the narcissist’s demands, because they will learn that threatening or using violence allows them to get their way.
+Please don’t give in to the narcissist’s demands because they will learn that threatening or using violence allows them to get their way.
 Your safety is of the utmost importance.
 Prioritize it over the needs of the narcissist in your life.

 Remember That You Are In Charge of Your Reactions and Emotions.

-As you try to outsmart a narcissist, or just set boundaries, you may notice that they have a serious emotional reaction.
+As you try to outsmart a narcissist or just set boundaries, you may notice that they have a serious emotional reaction.
 This is part of a narcissist’s manipulation.
 You are not in charge of their emotions.
 You are only in charge of your own.
-To protect your emotions, you have set clear boundaries and are enforcing them.
-Remember that as you deal with this person.
+To protect your emotions, you must establish clear boundaries and maintain them.